aridjayarecipes/cutesrecipes.web.app/content/post/2306-easiest-way-to-prepare-ultimate-jambalaya.md

 1. Take 1 cup uncooked rice

-Jambalaya (pronounced /ˌdʒʌmbəˈlaɪə/ or &lt;jum-buh-LIE-uh>) is a casserole-style dish of Spanish and French influence originating in Louisiana.
+Jambalaya (pronounced /ˌdʒʌmbəˈlaɪə/ or &lt;jum-buh-LIE-uh&gt;) is a casserole-style dish of Spanish and French influence originating in Louisiana.
 Jambalaya is traditionally a one pot dish, with a variety of meats and seafood, vegetables, and spicy seasonings.
 If you prefer to bake your rice rather than.
 Jambalaya is a popular rice, meat, and vegetable dish enjoyed in the Southeast United States, especially Louisiana.

 <!--inarticleads2-->